 3. Authority for Dealing with Academic Misconduct

-i. all suspected instances of academic misconduct in final examinations must be referred to the Head, Student Experience
+- all suspected instances of academic misconduct in in-person final examinations must be referred to the Head, Student Experience

-ii. all other suspected instances of academic misconduct must be referred to the relevant Head of Department
+- all other suspected instances of academic misconduct, including online final examinations not using ExamSoft, must be referred to the relevant Head of Department (or nominee).

-(c) Alleged instances of Level Two and Level Three academic misconduct, excluding those relating to doctoral degrees, which proceed to a full investigation shall be dealt with by the Pro-Vice-Chancellor of the Division (or their nominee – referred to as the Pro-Vice-Chancellor henceforth) within which the relevant assessment was conducted.
+- Alleged instances of Level Two and Level Three academic misconduct, excluding those relating to doctoral degrees (see 3(d) below), which proceed to a full investigation shall be dealt with by the Pro-Vice-Chancellor of the Division (or their nominee – referred to as the Pro-Vice-Chancellor henceforth) within which the relevant assessment was conducted.

 4. Procedural Fairness